acphotinakis/HPC-Blockchain/DEEP_DIVE.md

 ### The Problem: The Blockchain Bottleneck

-Traditional blockchains like Bitcoin operate on a **sequential, single-threaded model**.
-Every node in the network must process every transaction to validate it and add it to the ledger.
-This results in several critical limitations:
+Traditional blockchains operate on a **sequential, single-threaded model**.
+Every node must process every transaction, leading to:

-1.  **Low Throughput:** The number of transactions the network can process per second (TPS) is severely limited.
-For example, Bitcoin processes about 7 TPS, and Ethereum around 15-30 TPS.
-This is insufficient for large-scale applications like global payment systems or high-frequency trading.
+1.  **Low Throughput:** Insufficient transactions per second (TPS) for large-scale applications.
-2.  **High Latency:** The time it takes for a transaction to be considered final (i.e., immutably recorded on the chain) can be long, often minutes or even hours.
-3.  **Poor Scalability:** As more users join the network, the transaction load increases, but the processing capacity remains fixed, leading to network congestion and higher transaction fees.
+2.  **High Latency:** Long confirmation times for transactions.
+3.  **Poor Scalability:** Performance degrades as user load increases.

 ### The Goal: Achieving Parallelism with Sharding

-This project aims to solve the scalability problem by implementing **sharding**, a database partitioning technique adapted for blockchains.

-**The core idea is to divide and conquer:**
+This project implements **sharding** to solve the scalability problem.
+The core idea is to **divide and conquer**:

-1.  **Partition the Network:** Instead of one monolithic network where every node does the same work, the network is split into smaller, independent groups of nodes called **shards** or **committees**.
+1.  **Partition the Network:** The network is split into smaller, independent groups of nodes called **shards** or **committees**.
-2.  **Partition the Workload:** The global set of transactions is also divided among these shards.
-Each shard is only responsible for processing its own subset of transactions.
+2.  **Partition the Workload:** Transactions are divided among these shards.
-3.  **Parallel Consensus:** Each shard runs its own consensus algorithm (in this case, **Practical Byzantine Fault Tolerance - PBFT**) in parallel with all other shards.
-This means multiple blocks of transactions are created and validated simultaneously.
+3.  **Parallel Consensus:** Each shard runs its own consensus algorithm (**Practical Byzantine Fault Tolerance - PBFT**) in parallel.
-4.  **Aggregate the Results:** A special committee, the **Final Committee**, collects the validated blocks from each shard and assembles them into the final, unified blockchain.
+4.  **Aggregate the Results:** A **Final Committee** collects the validated blocks from each shard and assembles the final, unified blockchain.

-By doing this, the project aims to demonstrate a **near-linear increase in transaction throughput** as the number of shards increases, proving that parallel computing principles can effectively address the blockchain scalability bottleneck.
+This approach aims to demonstrate a **near-linear increase in transaction throughput** as the number of shards increases.

 ---